 Temper

-Proper tempering allows water to be evenly distributed over the entire surface, releasing aromatic oils and flavor compounds.
+Proper tempering allows the water to be evenly distributed over the entire surface, releasing aromatic oils and flavor compounds.
 Uniform sealing allows you to get a balanced, without excessive bitterness or wateriness, taste and rich aroma of espresso.

 Types